 If you have read a golf club review post before, you’ve probably read about 90% BS that was copied and pasted from the club manufacturer’s site and put through a “rephrase machine.”

 Here at GolfClubGuru, we try to be a little different.
 We only post things that we think will help you as a reader.
 We don’t use technology mumbo-jumbo… we leave that for the club manufacturer trying to convince you to buy their clubs that are the same as last years models but with a different paint job for $1,000.

-Anyway, let’s get to our review.
+Anyway, let’s get to our review of the Titleist T200 iron set.
 I got to hit the T series irons last weekend – great series of clubs to replace the old AP series.
 If it’s in the budget, you can definitely find the best set for your game.

 Appearance: Thinner Topline & Less Offset

 Compared to the predecessor AP3 set, the Titleist T200 irons have thinner toplines and less offset.
 If you’ve read any of my articles, you probably know that I’m all about thin toplines and little offset on a set of irons.

 However, this look can be a little intimidating to mid to high handicaps.
 Other than that, the only other differences from the previous AP3 set are different paint jobs and a small change in weight placement on the club head.